Key Takeaways

 Baseboard heaters have slim, sleek designs and are installed flat against the wall.
 They are installed at floor level and don’t require additional vents or ductwork to function.
 Instead, a baseboard heater heats the cold air near the floor.
 This hot air rises, warming up the surrounding area.

-While most baseboard heaters have to be hardwired into your home electrical system, some plug-in options are also available.
+While most baseboard heaters must be hardwired into your home’s electrical system, some plug-in options are also available.
 They are portable and work quite well to heat your basement.

 There are two types of baseboard heaters: